 - Countries affected in addition to the U.S.: Canada, China, Finland, Germany, Hungary, Italy, Japan, Mexico, Slovakia, South Africa, South Korea, Spain, Sweden, Turkey, United Kingdom

-For American drivers, this means that the same imported vehicles are going to cost a lot more.
-The price of a Honda Civic, or a similar entry-level car, could increase between $1,408 and $2,057; the price of a new compact SUV or crossover vehicle could jump by $2,093 to $3,066; and sticker shock could be felt by drivers shopping for upscale compact SUVs and crossovers as $4,708 to $6,972 could be added to the cost, according to the Peterson Institute for International Economics.
+For American drivers, this means that the same imported vehicles could cost about $240 more in manufacturing costs because of tariffs on imported aluminum and steel.
+When extended to consumers, the price of a Honda Civic or a similar entry-level car could increase between $1,408 and $2,057; the price of a new compact SUV or crossover vehicle could jump by $2,093 to $3,066; and upscale compact SUVs and crossovers could cost $4,708 to $6,972 more, according to the Peterson Institute for International Economics.

 What Trump tweeted about tariffs:

 Tariffs are the greatest!
 Either a country which has treated the United States unfairly on Trade negotiates a fair deal, or it gets hit with Tariffs.
 It’s as simple as that – and everybody’s talking!
 Remember, we are the “piggy bank” that’s being robbed.
 All will be Great!